Multivariable

 • Multivariable Logistic Regression

-• Modelling Body Mass
+• Modeling Body Mass

 • Modeling Heart Disease